-Of course, paper and plastic are a NO. Don’t put paper, paper towels, cardboard, plastic containers, plastic lids, plastic wrap, or any other versions of these materials into your toaster oven.
+Of course, paper and plastic are a NO. Don’t put paper, paper towels, cardboard, plastic containers, plastic lids, plastic wrap, or other versions of these materials into your toaster oven.

 Ceramics and stoneware are best left out of the toaster oven unless the manufacturer states that the product is toaster oven safe.
-There are some good stoneware products that work well in toaster ovens.
-The big concern here is temperature shock: do not place your stoneware directly from the refrigerator into the toaster oven.
+Some excellent stoneware products work well in toaster ovens.
+The big concern is temperature shock: do not place your stoneware directly from the refrigerator into the toaster oven.
 The stress may cause your dish to break.

 Can you put foil in a toaster oven?
 Yes, but carefully.
-Aluminum foil that comes into direct contact with your toaster oven’s heating element may cause damaging sparks.
-Never cover your crumb tray with aluminum foil.
-It would make for easy cleanup, but the placement usually is too close to the bottom heating elements and the foil can spark on the elements or cause crumbs and grease to be even closer to the heating elements which makes the potential risk of a grease fire even greater.
-When you do use tin foil in a toaster oven, use it close to the dish: smoothly cover your dish and keep the foil close to the sides, or use just enough to line the bottom of your broiling dish.
+Aluminum foil that comes into direct contact with your toaster oven’s heating element may cause dangerous sparks.
+For example, never cover your crumb tray with aluminum foil.
+It would make for easy cleanup, but the placement is usually too close to the bottom heating elements.
+As a result, the foil can spark on the elements or cause crumbs and grease to be even closer to the heating elements, making the potential risk of a grease fire even greater.
+Instead, when using tin foil in a toaster oven, use it close to the dish: smoothly cover your dish and keep the foil close to the sides, or use just enough to line the bottom of your broiling dish.

-Now that you know how to use a toaster oven and what to use a toaster oven for, you are ready to practice your favorite recipes.
+Now that you know how to use a toaster oven and toaster oven, you are ready to practice your favorite recipes.
 You may also want to know how to clean it.
-Bake a small batch of cookies or cupcakes; toast yesterday’s pizza, or broil a juicy steak.
+For example, bake a small batch of cookies or cupcakes; toast yesterday’s pizza, or broil a juicy steak.
 As long as you use your toaster oven properly and maintain it properly, it will cook delicious meals for years to come.